-Project Prompted by Award
+Revitalization Project Prompted by National Award

-Focus on Northwest River District
+Focus on Reuniting Northwest River District

-Public Engagement & Plan Development
+Thorough Public Engagement & Rapid Plan Development

-In just over 3 months, our team guided and developed the Fort Dodge Northwest River District Revitalization Plan.
-The plan was developed through an extensive public engagement process, social media marketing, and closely spaced steering committee meetings to bring all parties together.
-The plan included land use change alternatives, transportation system changes, 3D graphic design, recreation alternatives expansion, a detailed market assessment, gateway/livability features concepts, and strategies/tactics for implementation.
+In just over 3 months, a team from Snyder & Associates guided and developed the Fort Dodge Northwest River District Revitalization Plan.
+The plan was developed through an extensive public engagement process, social media marketing, and closely-spaced steering committee meetings that brought all parties together.
+The study area was broken down into four distinct areas that had different needs and presented varying challenges: